-- Updating the company's shareholders' register; - Reviewing the company's quarterly internal audit reports; - Reviewing various ways for reduction of operating costs and adding up income; - Preparation and approval of the annual plan and budget for 2022. - Analysing various investment reports and searching for new business ventures.
+- Reviewing and approval of Rights issue of shares; - Reviewing and approval of new company name; - Updating the company's shareholders' register; - Reviewing the company's quarterly internal audit reports; - Reviewing various ways for reduction of operating costs and adding up income; - Preparation and approval of the annual plan and budget for 2023. - Analysing various investment reports and searching for new business ventures.